What Does it Take to Be a Financial Clerks?

 - Safety Deposit Clerk

-In the United States, there were 36,600 jobs for Financial Clerks in 2016.
+There were about 36,600 jobs for Financial Clerks in 2016 (in the United States).
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,600 new jobs for Financial Clerks by 2026.
 There will be an estimated 4,300 positions for Financial Clerks per year.

 The states with the most job growth for Financial Clerks are Nevada, Arizona, and Iowa.
 Watch out if you plan on working in Oklahoma, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.